Preparing your venue for Christmas

 4. Noise complaints

-An increase in party nights and patrons equals an increase in noise.
-If you get on the wrong side of your neighbours, they could complain to the council.
-And this could eventually lead to the council considering your license.
 If your venue is based in more rural areas, try limiting noise in rooms directly adjourning neighbouring properties if you can.
-Keep conversations with your neighbours open and friendly so they know they can approach you directly as a first port of call.
+Keep conversations with your neighbours open and friendly so they know they can approach you directly to resolve issues, rather than going through the authorities or making a court case.

 3. Planned Events